sbfffnico/netflixDemo/README.md

 ## To run:

-Download the necessary files and unzip if necessary From within the project directory/folder and inside the terminal, run 'npm start'
+Download the necessary files and unzip if necessary<br />
+From within the project directory/folder and inside the terminal, run 'npm start'

 For help installing React: https://reactjs.org/docs/getting-started.html